 Chuck has dedicated his life to learning the guitar and loves to pass on the knowledge to his students.
 He has been teaching guitar for 9 years and has been playing for 15 years.
 Chuck has his B.A. in Music from Central Washington University where he studied classical guitar.
 He also went to school and received his RAP (Recording Artist Program) at Musicians Institute in Hollywood, California.
 His focus at M.I. was music business, digital audio recording, electric guitar, digital media, and song writing.
 Charles has also spent many summers traveling across the United States teaching guitar for National Guitar Workshop.
 At NGW Chuck taught classrooms and guitar clinics in all styles and avenues of guitar playing with some of the best guitar teachers in North America.
 Having such a special opportunity teaching for NGW has helped push Chuck to new heights in his playing and teaching career.

 DiAnne began playing flute in 5th grade and quickly became a competitive flute player; participating in solo & ensemble, band contests, Illinois state contest, youth symphony, pops orchestra, and many honor groups (performing in several states and in Europe) in high school and college.
 She began playing and studying saxophone in 8th grade and joined jazz band in 9th grade.
-She continued performing and competing on saxophone at jazz festivals, competitions, and in small jazz combos throughout high school, college, and as an adult.
-Currently, she is playing saxophone in Pierce College Concert Band and flute for various groups for weddings, funerals, and special occasions.
-She is teaching at Valley Christian School (general music, band, and bell choir), Ted Brown Music (flute and saxophone), and Glacier View Junior High (band para-educator for 5th-6th grade band).
+She continued performing and competing on flute and saxophone at jazz festivals, competitions, and in small jazz combos throughout high school, college, and as an adult.
+She has played saxophone in Pierce College Concert Band and flute for various groups for weddings, funerals, and special occasions.
+She has taught at Valley Christian School (general music, band, and bell choir), Ted Brown Music (flute and saxophone), and for the Puyallup School District (band para-educator for 5th-6th grade band).

 Private lessons are taught using many methods.
 Students are encouraged in a positive manner to reach their highest potential.
 We work on sound production, technique, ear training, and other musical skills that will improve your overall saxophone or flute playing.
 Many written methods are used including Mark Thomas flute method, Rubank duets and technique books, Top Register Studies, Aebersold methods, Niehaus studies, and various play-a-long books.
 Each student is given a notebook with specific goals to work on at each lesson.
 Our goal in each lesson is to give the student tools to improve their self confidence, poise, performance abilities, and answer any questions regarding band or other needed music.